senthil-k8s/GCP-DevOps-Project/readme.md

-### This is sample readme file after enabled branch protection
+### Docker python flask application

+- This application is written in python
+- It should be deployed on GKE